Amul Thapar’s Political Views: 5 Fast Facts You Need to Know

 Sister Megan’s sentence was overturned in 2015, and she was released from jail after an appellate court ruled that the prosecution had “overreached” in charging her with interfering with national security.

 Thapar told an audience at the University of Virginia that there should be a clear separation of powers between judges, who enforce the law, and lawmakers, who write the law.
-He said that he completely agrees with Justice Antonin Scalia, who called for a strict “textual” approach when interpreting laws.
+Thapar praised the ultra-conservative Justice Antonin Scalia, who was well-known for saying that the Constitution should be interpreted literally, according to the meaning originally intended by the Founding Fathers, and not interpreted to suit our modern world.
+Thapar said that he completely agrees with Justice Antonin Scalia, who called for a strict “textual” approach when interpreting laws.
 He said judges should “stay in their lanes” and enforce the laws exactly as they are written, instead of becoming activists who try to change existing laws.
+Thapar added that by strictly enforcing the letter of the law, judges also give Congress an incentive to rewrite bad laws, or write new laws as needed.

 A left-leaning Louisville attorney named Kent Wicker has said that, indeed, Thapar’s politics aren’t on display when he is handling a case.
 “His judicial philosophy is to get the right answer and do the right thing,” Wicker said.
 “He tries to follow the law.”